 Other predictive metrics, such as revenue estimates from audience groups

-Now that we know what Google Analytics 4 is and a few reasons for the change, let’s discuss the core features, differences, and benefits of the upgrade in more detail.
+Now that we know what Google Analytics 4 is and a few reasons for the change.
+Let’s discuss the upgrade's core features, differences, and benefits in more detail.

 Deeper Integration With Google Ads

-One of the major changes that advertisers have been requesting of Google Analytics is a tool to measure both app and web integrations together.
+One of the significant changes advertisers have been requesting of Google Analytics is a tool to measure app and web integrations together.

 In particular, the integration allows you to see in-app and web conversions for Google Ads, YouTube Ads, other non-Google paid channels such as Facebook, and organic channels, including search, social, and email.
-This integration of mobile and app data helps simplify the process of measuring the overall impact of all your marketing investments, regardless of the acquisition channel.
+This mobile and app data integration helps simplify measuring the overall impact of all your marketing investments, regardless of the acquisition channel.

-Another major focus of the upgrade is a more customer-centric approach to tracking the customer journey, which is typically a fragmented experience involving multiple devices and platforms.
+Another primary focus of the upgrade is a more customer-centric approach to tracking the customer journey, typically a fragmented experience involving multiple devices and platforms.
 As Google describes:

-Again this comes down to knowing exactly where customers are coming from and what actions they’re taking throughout their lifecycle interacting with a business.
+Again this comes down to knowing exactly where customers are coming from and what actions they take throughout their lifecycle interacting with a business.

-In terms of reporting, Google’s goal was to simplify the process of tracking a customer throughout a marketing funnel.
-For example, below you can see they have a new section called “Life Cycle”, which includes reports for:
+Regarding reporting, Google’s goal was to simplify tracking a customer throughout a marketing funnel.
+For example, below, you can see they have a new section called “Life Cycle”, which includes reports for:

 Google Analytics previously only had the Acquisition report, so these new sections offer much more visibility into the later stages of the customer lifecycle.